telerik/report-server-docs/implementer-guide/setup/iis-configuration.md

 ## Preserving IIS Settings

+>note The __Report Server for .NET Framework__ preserves IIS Settings only when installed with the __LocalSystem__ identity which uses elevated permissions.
+For technical reasons, the IIS Settings cannot be preserved with the limited __ReportServerUser__.

+>note The __Report Server for .NET__ preserves IIS Settings if it is installed with the __LocalSystem__ identity, or if it is installed with the __ReportServerUser__ and the .NET Framework version of the Report Server is not installed.
+For technical reasons, the IIS Settings cannot be preserved with the limited __ReportServerUser__ if the .NET Framework version of the server is installed on the same machine.

 The _Telerik Report Server_ settings applied in the IIS console, including the HTTPS bindings and AppPool identity, will be preserved if you are with version [R3 2023 SP1 (9.2.23.1114)](https://www.telerik.com/support/whats-new/report-server/release-history/progress-telerik-report-server-r3-2023-sp1-9-2-23-1114) or later and upgrade to a newer version.

-When upgrading from _Telerik Report Server_ `9.2.23.1010 or older`, you need to reapply the IIS Settings after the upgrade.
+When upgrading from _Telerik Report Server_ `9.2.23.1010 or older`, you must reapply the IIS Settings after the upgrade.

-This means that if you need to automatically preserve the IIS Settings, first you need to upgrade to `9.2.23.1114 or later` and reapply the settings.
+This means that if you need to automatically preserve the IIS Settings, first you must upgrade to `9.2.23.1114 or later` and reapply the settings.

 __Example__: